rycolab/evidence-probing/README.md

-# Bayesian Probing
+# Probing as Quantifying Inductive Bias

-This is the repository for Bayesian probing.
+This is the repository for the ACL 2022 paper "Probing as Quantifying Inductive Bias".

 ## Setup